<img alt="" src="https://secure.soil5hear.com/223550.png" style="display:none;">

 Unique Collection of Hematological Models for Reliable Insights

-• Largest engraftable hematological repository of primary AML, ALL, DLBCL, MCL, and MM models
+• Largest engraftable hematological repository of primary AML, ALL and DLBCL models

-• Derived from leukapheresis to retain the molecular and pathological profile of the original patient
+• Derived from leukapheresis, peripheral blood, or bone marrow aspirates to retain the molecular and pathological profile of the original patient

 • Extensive clinical annotations and deep molecular characterization data are available in Lumin